ordinary-developer/lin_education/books/tech/cpp/_upper-intermediate/cpp_concurrency_in_action_a_williams/README.md

 Information
 ===========

-This repository contains my files
+This subfolder contains my files
-(my code snippets and my synopses about the main book's topics) for the book  **"C++ concurrency in action"** by **Anthony Williams**.
+(my code snippets and my synopses about the main themes of the book) for the book  **"C++ concurrency in action"** by **Anthony Williams**.